 Site Estimated Dwelling Number Site-specific Issues and Requirements GTM003 Land to the east of Northbourne Road, Great Mongeham 10 Existing trees and hedgerows should be retained and enhanced and an appropriate landscape buffer provided along the southern boundary.
-Consideration must be given to providing connections to the PROW network.
-Heritage Statement is required to avoid or minimise harm to heritage assets including Great Mongeham, Mongeham Road Conservation Area.
-Site is within Ground Water Source Protection Zone 3.
-Primary access should be from Northbourne Roadd and should avoid individual access points for each dwelling from Northbourne Road.
+Heritage Assessment is required.
+Site is within Groundwater Source Protection Zone 3.
+Primary access should be from Northbourne Rd and should avoid individual access points for each dwelling from Northbourne Road.
 The development should provide a street frontage.
 TC4S008 Bridleway Riding School, Station Road, Deal 25 Primary access to the site shall be provided from Station Road.
-Speed survey required to determine whether the 30mph zone should be extended along the frontage of the site A pedestrian footway is required along the full length of northern boundary of the site, to connect to the existing and proposed footways, provide an off-carriageway pedestrian route to Walmer railway station and link to adjoining new developments to the north.
+Speed survey required to determine whether the 30mph zone should be extended along the frontage of the site A pedestrian footway is required along the full length of northern boundary of the site, to connect to the existing footways, provide an off-carriageway pedestrian route to Walmer station and link to adjoining new developments to the north.
 Transport Assessment must consider and identify mitigation (potential widening/traffic management measures/junction improvements) for the surrounding local road network, taking into account the cumulative impact of this and other sites allocated in this Plan, including (but not limited to) Station Road and the junctions along it, up to and including the Station Road/Dover Road/Gram's Road junction.
 Existing trees and hedgerows along the boundary of the site should be retained and enhanced to provide an appropriate landscape buffer.
-Site is within Ground Water Source Protection Zone 2.
+Site is within Groundwater Source Protection Zone 2.
 Flood Risk Assessment required, due to risk of surface water flooding.
 As part of this the Sequential Approach should be applied to the layout of the site.
-SuDS should be provided.
+SuDs should be provided.
 TC4S032 Ethelbert Road garages, Deal 5 Flood Risk Assessment required, due to Flood Zone 3.
-As part of this the Sequential Approach should be applied to the layout and design of the site.
-This is likely to require habitable accommodation to be raised above design flood level.
-SuDS should be provided.
-TC4S047 104 Northwall Road, Deal 8 Access to the site should provide suitable junction spacing adjacent to the railway line.
+As part of this the Sequential Approach should be applied to the layout of the site.
+SuDs should be provided.

+TC4S047 104 Northwall Road, Deal Access to the site should provide suitable junction spacing adjacent to the railway line.
 Any new road on the site would need to include a turning head capable of accommodating refuse vehicles.
 Existing trees and hedgerows along the boundary of the site should be retained and enhanced to provide an appropriate landscape buffer.
 Flood Risk Assessment required, due to Flood Zone 3.
-As part of this the Sequential Approach should be applied to the layout and design of the site.
-This is likely to require habitable accommodation to be raised above design flood level.
-SuDS should be provided.
+As part of this the Sequential Approach should be applied to the layout of the site.
+SuDs should be provided. --- -- ---